growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 # Releases

-## Ledger enhancement release September 30 2023(v1.2.0)
+## Ledger enhancement release October 30 2023(v1.2.0)
 1. Any ledger organization and numbering possible by upload or manual entry.
 2. Manual ledger transactions and posting added.
 3. Ledger journal function added
 4. Relation of order/invoice/payment/shipment documents now shown and clickable.
+5. Models now in their own package: growerp_models
+6. Replaced custom REST interface with Retrofit
-5. Various fixes and interface enhancements.
+7. Various fixes and interface enhancements.

 ## Fault fix release August 20 2023 (v1.1.0)
 1. Separate apps can now be used with the same email address